NicoHood/SecureLoader/Readme.md

 ### Firmware authenticity protection
 You will notice a firmware change because the FID Hash has changed.
+You will also notice this if a new bootloader was burned.
+To check the firmwars authenticity you can always read the checksum from bootloader.
+This way you can ensure that the bootloader did not manipulate the firmware.

 ### Bootloader authenticity protection
-Overwriting the bootloader will also overwrite the FID Hash.
+Overwriting the bootloader via ISP will also overwrite the FID Hash and BK.
 Bootloader authenticity can be checked from the bootloader.
 TODO link, TODO do we implement this?
 This can be used to verify the device after receiving it from the vendor.

+### Device authenticity protection
+Bootloader authenticity can be used with the bootloader.
+This way you can securely ship the device and verify its authenticity.
+TODO link, TODO do we implement this?
+Or rather use UID?

 ### Bootloader key protection
 Each device comes with a unique bootloader key that was set by the vendor.